alexandreborges/malwoverview/README.md

 # Current Version: 1.5.0

 ## Important aspect:  Malwoverview does NOT submit samples to VT by default.
 It submits only hashes, so respecting Non-Disclosure Agreements (NDAs).
-Nonetheless, if you use the "-V" (upcase), so Malwoverview SUBMIT your sample to Virus Total.
+Nonetheless, if you use the "-V" (uppercase), so Malwoverview SUBMIT your sample to Virus Total.

 # ABOUT